 Development of Cone Beam Technology

 Pi Dental Center uses CT Scanning technology in dental implant planning and to diagnose problems related to the patient’s oral structures.
+As a result of this scanning technology, our doctors have identified many serious problems that would have otherwise gone undiagnosed.
 We also use it in the No Bone Solution guided surgical procedures.

 Development of the No Bone Solution